navikt/omsorgsdager-frontend/README.md

 `npm run start`

-###To deploy production build of the app:
+###To deploy production build of the app with a new version

+`npm run buildNewVersion`

-Update package.json with a new version.
+Will increase patch version in package.json and generate a new build.

-Run:
-`npm run build`